 Performance Metrics

-The correctly specified scenarios were all approximately unbiased in each performance metric (diagonal panels, Figures 3-5).
-The one slight exception to this is the linear ageing bias estimation model, which had a slight positive bias in SSB and F-ratio (although unbiased in B-ratio).
+The correctly specified scenarios were all approximately unbiased in each performance metric (diagonal panels, Figures 3-4).
+The one slight exception to this is the linear ageing bias estimation model, which had a slight positive bias in SSB and F-ratio (although this model had very low convergence).

 SSB